-At Princeton, Karp teaches courses on the Civil War era, the nineteenth-century United States, and political conflicts across the mid-nineteenth-century world.
+At Princeton, Karp teaches courses on the Civil War era, slavery and anti-slavery, the nineteenth-century United States, and political conflicts across the mid-nineteenth-century world.

 "In the 1850s, the future of American slavery seemed bright," Aeon, November 2016